Dia-git/Data-analysis-portfolio/README.md

 Welcome to my **Data Analysis Portfolio!**

-This repository showcases my work, skills, and continuous learning in **data analytics**, highlighting real‑world projects that reflect my analytical approach and storytelling focus.
-Each project demonstrates different steps of the data workflow, from exploration and cleaning to analysis, visualization, and insight generation.
+This repository showcases **end-to-end data analytics projects** demonstrating my ability to clean, analyse, and visualise data to generate **clear, actionable insights**.
+The focus is on **health, biological, and real-world datasets**, reflecting both my analytical training and scientific background.

 ---